AISKhalil/AStra/README.md

 >    **d.
 Aneuploidy spectrum:** a figure of the frequency distribution of the input sequencing data.
 In the frequency distribution,
 >    The red line denotes the RD median whereas the dotted black lines denote the CN states.
->    For example, anueploidy spectrum of A427 cell line is:
+>    For example, aneuploidy spectrum of A427 cell line is:
 ![VCap anueploidy spectrum](/AStraResults/A427_200bin_GenomeHistogram.png)